-The Byzantine Church makes use of four distinct liturgies: most commonly we celebrate The Divine Liturgy of St. John Chrysostom; occasionally we use The Divine Liturgy of St. Basil; during The Great Fast (Lent) we use The Liturgy of the Presanctified Gifts, written by Pope St. Gregory the Great – this is much like the Good Friday Liturgy of the Roman Church; and, rarely, we use The Divine Liturgy of St. James the Apostle and Brother of the Lord, which is the earliest liturgy of the Church.
+The Byzantine Church makes use of four distinct liturgies: most commonly we celebrate The Divine Liturgy of St. John Chrysostom; occasionally we use The Divine Liturgy of St. Basil; during The Great Fast (Lent) we use The Liturgy of the Presanctified Gifts, traditionally attributed to Pope St. Gregory the Great – this is somewhat like the Good Friday Liturgy of the Roman Church; and, rarely, we use The Divine Liturgy of St. James the Apostle and Brother of the Lord, which is the earliest liturgy of the Church.
 Each of these liturgies is a glorious sacrifice of praise.
 The use of different liturgies for different seasons or occasions adds richness to the yearly cyclical life of the Church.

 |An infant receives communion in an Eastern Church.|

 The Anointing of the Sick is given to all who wish to receive it twice a year.
 We do not see it as a sacrament only for the dying.
 All are in need of healing – whether from physical, mental, or spiritual maladies – all can therefore be anointed.